Archive 02 // Nightlife & Kafanas

 Stepping into Blaznavac is like falling down a surrealist rabbit hole right in the middle of Dorćol.
 Housed in the 19th-century mansion of a former Serbian politician, this wildly eclectic bar is famous for its maximalist decor—think vintage carriages, neon signs, and life-sized technicolor animal sculptures.
 The massive, multi-level courtyard garden is an absolute must-visit during the warmer months, offering a vibrant and incredibly fun atmosphere that easily turns an afternoon coffee into a late-night cocktail session.

-Access Archive
+Access Dossier

 Photography of Red Bar